 It is intuitive.
-When someone is breathing and a cloth is put in front of their mouth, of course they will experience breathing resistance.
-The air is slowed.
+When someone breathes through a cloth mask, they will experience breathing resistance.
+The cloth slows the speed of the air leaving and coming in.
 Certainly, not as much oxygen is entering the lungs as before.
 Right?
 Certainly, more carbon dioxide is entering the lungs, right?
 Carbon dioxide poisoning is a legitimate concern for mask users.

 This issue came to the forefront with a number of posts circulating social media, which detail the dangers of how face masks can cause carbon dioxide poisoning (hypercapnia) and a lack of oxygen (hypoxia).
 Many people believed the posts because of their legitimate concerns.
 We are after all putting cloth in front of our mouths.

 The response from news agencies calling these sites’ conspiracy theories was swift.
-Experts were quickly called in to debunk the posts.
+“Experts” quickly debunked the posts.
 However, perhaps they were too swift.
 Scientific support does exist that says masks increase the amount of carbon dioxide inhaled.
-A caveat to these studies will be explained.
+There is a caveat, though.

 One study reported in Nature.com assessed 106 children between 7 and 14 years of age on their FICO2 (fractional inhalation of carbon dioxide) while wearing N95 masks compared to not wearing those masks.
-A 20% increase in fractional carbon dioxide inhalation for low to moderate activity levels was found.
+The researchers found a 20% increase in fractional carbon dioxide inhalation for low to moderate activity levels.
 Other studies on N95 masks also provide evidence that masks do cause an increase in carbon dioxide inhalation.
 Carbon dioxide levels do increase.

-To be fair, though, a twenty percent increase is not necessarily dangerous and not necessarily carbon dioxide poisoning, and to fully understand the impact, we should understand more about the level of carbon dioxide in our environment.
+To be fair, though, a 20% increase is not necessarily dangerous and not necessarily carbon dioxide poisoning.
+To fully understand the impact, we should understand more about the level of carbon dioxide in our environment.
 There are going to be a lot of numbers.
 They are important so bear with me.

 According to the Mauna Loa Observatory in Hawaii, the average outdoor ambient carbon dioxide level in the atmosphere at present is 416 ppm, which means that for every million parts of gas in the atmosphere, 416 parts are carbon dioxide.
 Assuming that the inhaled breath would result in a 20% increase, the inhaled breath in an N95 mask would have approximately 520 ppm.